-We then computed multivariate models for each indicator, separately for each sex and using post stratification weights.
+We then computed multivariate models for each indicator, separately for each sex and using post-stratification weights.
 To account for multiple observations per participant, marginal Generalized Estimating Equations models (GEE) of logistic regression assuming an independent correlation structure 24 were used, using the R package geepack 25.
 First, a full model was computed for each indicator.
-This model included trial arm, which represented the baseline difference between arms; trial rounds, i.e. the number of rounds since inclusion of each cluster in the study and which represents the effect over time of the trial interventions implemented in both arms; an interaction term between trial arm and trial rounds which represents the specific effect over time of universal ART implemented in the intervention arm only; and calendar rounds which represents the structural change over time in the study area (independently of the trial implementation).
+This model included trial arm, which represents the baseline difference between arms; trial round, which represents the effect over time of the trial interventions implemented in both arms; an interaction term between trial arm and trial rounds, which represents the specific effect over time of universal ART implemented in the intervention arm only; and calendar round, which represents the structural change over time in the study area (independently of trial implementation).
 Trial rounds and calendar rounds were represented by dummy indicators to allow for non-linear trends (See supplementary data, Table S1).
 Once the full model was computed, the most parsimonious model with the lowest Quasi-Akaike Criterion (QIC) was kept.
 This was evaluated using the dredge function of R’s MuMin package 26.
 In all cases, trial arm remained in the final model to allow estimation of the association between trial arm and each outcome.
-For ease of interpretation, and to visualise possible patterns, when the interaction between arm and trial round was selected in the final model, the model was re-run with arm and trial round combinations represented directly by dummy variables.
+To visualise possible patterns, when the interaction between arm and trial round was selected in the final model, the model was re-run with arm and trial round combinations represented directly by dummy variables.
 All analyses were performed using R version 3.3.2 27.

 Results